-Art has afforded me additional gifts other than the active act of creating.
+Art has afforded me additional gifts other than the act of creating.
 These gifts include:

 -

-an awareness that “the eraser is as important as the pointed end of a pencil” (helping me to soften the self-judgment when making a mistake)
+An awareness that “the eraser is as important as the pointed end of a pencil” (helping me to soften the self-judgment when making a mistake) often leading to unintended outcomes, which are better than what was planned.

 -